dreger/kqdreger.com/_src/_posts/2013-09-15-great-desktop-wallpaper-sources.md

 ---
-title: The best places for desktop wallpapers
+title: The Best Places for Desktop Wallpapers
 layout: post
 date: 2013-09-15
 ---